Updated July 2023

 Illinois Tenant Screening Process

 Every landlord should create a list of screening criteria for each rental property.
-This is a list of must have features that you want in your ideal applicant.
-Especially relevant is to write the list down so you can apply it consistently to all applicants.
+This is a list of must-have features that you want in your ideal applicant.
+It is important to always have copies of this list and some rental applications on hand for any interested applicants.

 Your Illinois tenant screening criteria might include things like this: